catalingavan/logbee.Documentation/source/on-premises/index.rst

 logBee on-premises
 ======================

-logBee server can be installed on-premises.
+logBee can be installed on-premises.

-Hosting logBee server locally, all the logs will be stored and accessible only from within your in-house servers.
+Hosting logBee locally, all the logs will be stored and accessible only from within your in-house servers.

 Artifacts
 ------------------------